0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Sauna/Sauna.md

 ```
 *Right off the bat,* we see `IIS 10.0` on port 80 which indicates either Windows Server 2016 or 2019.
 We also see a collection of ports (DNS, Kerberos, LDAP, SMB, Secure LDAP and WinRM) along with `nmap` telling us that this box is more likely a **Domain Controller**.
 The domain name is `EGOTISTICAL-BANK.LOCAL`

+### Basic OSINT: Pulling usernames from the website and Wordlist Generation

 we go and check out the website.
 And, we find mostly static content there that doesn't give us much indication of an exploit. *However,* we do find a couple of potential usernames in the `/about.html` page at the bottom: